 The 2025 list contains 121 occupations, down from 147 on the previous list approved in 2023.
 The list now emphasizes two-year degree occupations, removing jobs requiring advanced degrees beyond a bachelor's degree.
 As a result, the current list no longer includes occupations that require advanced degrees; however, all remaining occupations are eligible for tuition assistance.
-Previously, more than two-thirds of the occupations on the 2023 High-Skill, High-Growth Occupation List required a bachelor's degree or higher.
-The 2025 iteration lowers that share to nearly 40 percent.
+Previously, more than two-thirds of the occupations on the 2023 High-Skill, High-Growth

-1 Total Gross Domestic Product for Houston-The Woodlands-Sugar Land, TX (MSA) (NGMP26420) | FRED | St. Louis Fed
+&lt;sup>1 Total Gross Domestic Product for Houston-The Woodlands-Sugar Land, TX (MSA) (NGMP26420) | FRED | St. Louis Fed